 - Step 3: If the average grade is less than 60, print "FAIL", else print "PASS".

-From the above we can come to a conclusion that a flowchart is pictorial representation of an algorithm, an algorithm can be expressed and analyzed through a flowchart.
+From the above, we can come to the conclusion that a flowchart is a pictorial representation of an algorithm, an algorithm can be expressed and analyzed through a flowchart.

 An algorithm shows you every step of reaching the final solution, while a flowchart shows you how to carry out the process by connecting each step.
 An algorithm uses mainly words to describe the steps while a flowchart uses the help of symbols, shapes and arrows to make the process more logical.